-Construction, which commenced in October 1954, was only made possible through the most modern building materials and engineering technology of the time.
+Construction commenced in October 1954 and was only made possible through the most modern building materials and engineering technology of the time.

 Come the much anticipated Olympic swimming competition and the heroes for Australia were Dawn Fraser, Lorraine Crapp and Murray Rose.
 All up, the Aussies won eight gold, four silver and two bronze in the pool.

 While Melbourne was known as the 'friendly Games', an exception occurred in the water polo competition.
 Amid the backdrop of the Hungarian Revolution, the USSR and Hungary played out their political differences in a spiteful encounter that required police to shepherd away angry spectators near the end.
 Hungary enjoyed the last laugh, winning the Semi-Final 4-0 and then taking the gold.
 A film 'Children of Glory' includes a re-enactment of the 'blood in the water' match (below) whilst a documentary 'Freedom's Fury' (produced by Quentin Tarantino and Lucy Liu, narrated by Mark Spitz) reunites players from both sides who tell the story of the 'bloodiest game in Olympic history'.